-Hungary: State aid and competition issues with NPP Paks20.
-June 2016. / SEE Energy News
+Hungary: State aid and competition issues with NPP Paks, SEE Energy News

 After the last week’s talks in Brussels on the expansion of nuclear power plant Paks, The Chief of the Cabinet of the Hungarian Government Janos Lazar said that Hungary and the European Commission have moved closer to resolve competition concerns over the planned expansion.